peppy/peppy.github.io/_posts/2022/05/2022-05-07-cycling-across-japan.md

 One of the auxiliary goals of this trip was to visit Universal Studios Japan for the Super Nintendo World experience.
 Our original plan was to pack our bikes and use trains for the remaining portion of the trip, but coming this far, we agreed that it was very much preferable to just ride the distance.

-This turned out to be a fairly nice ride, following a river (TODO name?) most of the way between these two cities.
-Most rivers in Japan have shared pedestrian/cycling paths which meant that finding out way around was quite simple once arriving at the river.
+This turned out to be a fairly nice ride, following a river most of the way between these two cities.
+Most rivers in Japan have shared pedestrian/cycling paths which meant that finding our way around was quite simple once arriving at the river.

-The only thing blocking progress on this day (quite literally) was blockades every few hundred metres on these paths, intended to stop motorcycles from using them.
+The only thing blocking progress on this day (quite literally) was blockades every few hundred metres on these paths, intended to stop motorcycles and bipeds from using them.
 Usually, you'd be able to cycle a bike straight through (with a bit of precision), but due to the breadth of our pannier bags this meant lifting our bikes each and every time.
 I think we counted about 20-30 of these.

 Arriving in Osaka was quite unremarkable.
 But it was the first time where a hotel was not willing to work with us for ￼bike parking.
 I had to search around the area for something that would work for us, which happened to be a department store about 10 minutes walk away.
 Not too bad.